qirh/qirh.github.io/_posts/2017-10-30-Software snapshots.md

 Furthermore, imagine with me what will happen if one of the major sources of data on the internet e.g. (social media site or cloud services) goes down.
 And inevitably, they will all go down, then a huge source of human history will be lost with it.

 Lastly, I hope that in the future, there will exist a way for us to snapshot a software in its current state.
 That is to say a snapshot that is more than just an archive, but a fully functioning snapshot even after the APIs and other services are down.
 Off course, I don't even know how to begin to approach this problem, but I still think it is critical that we work on it asap.

+In summary, unlike other things that we build, software is vitally dependent on a whole bunch of other things that are constantly changing.
+And to preserve the knowledge and history that we perhaps only record with software, we need to develop "bubble" sort of environments that preserve the state of software and all of it's dependencies.